-A tank system or secondary containment system from which there has been a leak or spill, or which is unfit for use, must be removed from service immediately, and the owner or operator must satisfy the following requirements:
+A tank system or secondary containment system from which there has been a leak or spill, or which is unfit for use, shall be removed from service immediately, and the owner or operator shall satisfy all of the following requirements:

 (B) Removal of waste from tank system or secondary containment system.

 (C) Containment of visible releases to the environment.
-The owner or operator must immediately conduct a visual inspection of the release and, based upon that inspection:
+The owner or operator shall immediately conduct a visual inspection of the release and, based upon that inspection, both:

-(1) Prevent further migration of the leak or spill to soils or surface water; and
+(1) Prevent further migration of the leak or spill to soils or surface water.

 (2) Remove, and properly dispose of, any visible contamination of the soil or surface water.